-is a “pipeline program” that will offer community college students a host of resources to help them achieve their dream of practicing law.
-From tutoring and mentoring services to financial aid counseling and early exposure to law-related courses, the program will increase access to law school by making the transitions from a two-year institution to a four-year institution to law school occur in a much more smooth manner.
+A new program sponsored by the State Bar of California’s Council on Access and Fairness is creating new partnerships between 24 California community colleges and six law schools that will create a new pathway to law school for thousands of community college students.
+The Community College Pathway to Law School Initiative is a “pipeline program” that will offer community college students various resources to help them achieve their dream of practicing law.
+From tutoring and mentoring services to financial aid counseling and early exposure to law-related courses, the program will increase access to law school by making the transitions from a two-year institution to a four-year institution to law school occur much more smoothly.

 Seeking to Improve Diversity

-of the University of California at Davis’ Law School identifies as white.
+At the heart of the program is a desire to increase diversity in California’s law schools, which traditionally have been overwhelmingly white.
+For example, about 70 percent of the University of California at Davis’ Law School identifies as white.
 Furthermore, throughout the first decade of the 2000s, although the number of available seats in law schools throughout the country increased, the percentage of black and Mexican-American students filling those seats declined.
 However, not all law schools in California lack diversity.
-The law school at the University of California at Irvine, which opened in 2009, boasts a 45 percent minority enrollment
+The law school at the University of California at Irvine, which opened in 2009, boasts a 45 percent minority enrollment.

-to the nation’s law schools, as compared to 34 percent of white applicants.
-This trend has persisted despite the fact that both African-American and Mexican-American students showed significant improvement in their Law School Admissions Test (LSAT) scores.
+While UC Irvine has successfully attracted minority students, the percentage of minority applicants denied admission to law schools across the nation still far exceeds that of whites.
+In 2008, 61 percent of black applicants and 46 percent of Mexican-American applicants were denied acceptance to the nation’s law schools, as compared to 34 percent of white applicants.
+This trend has persisted even though African-American and Mexican-American students significantly improved their Law School Admissions Test (LSAT) scores.
 The result is that of the tens of thousands of yearly law school graduates, blacks comprise less than 8 percent, while Latinos comprise less than 6 percent.

-as well.
+Providing a link between community college and law school can help increase the diversity of students who apply to and are accepted to study law because community colleges tend to be highly ethnically diverse, especially in California.
+Data from the Fall 2013 semester reflect this diversity: According to the California Community Colleges Chancellor’s Office, over 40 percent of the state’s community college students are Hispanic, with nearly 11 percent identifying themselves as Asian and just under 7 percent reporting that they are black.
+Just 29 percent of the state’s community college students are non-Hispanic whites.
+These numbers are somewhat in line with national trends as well.
 Over 50 percent of all Hispanic college students in the United States attend a community college, while 52 percent of Native American students, 45 percent of black students, and 45 percent of Asian/Pacific Islander students also attend a community college.
-Tapping into this racial, ethnic and cultural diversity is sorely needed in the field of law in California and across the nation.
+Tapping into this racial, ethnic, and cultural diversity is sorely needed in the field of law in California and across the nation.

 Standards of Admission Remain

 The pipeline program leads community college students toward some of the finest law schools in the nation.
 As mentioned above, six California law schools, both public and private, are involved in the program.
 The University of California at Irvine and the University of California at Davis represent the public schools, while the University of San Francisco School of Law, Santa Clara University School of Law, Loyola Law School in Los Angeles, and the University of Southern California Gould School of Law round out the private institutions in the pipeline program.
-As a result of this program, community college students not only have easier access to law school, once they get there, they can study with some of the best legal minds this country has to offer.
+As a result of this program, community college students not only have easier access to law school, but once they get there, they can study with some of the best legal minds this country has to offer.

-.
-It is a similar situation nationwide – the populous is becoming ever more racially and ethnically diverse, yet attorneys and judges remain overwhelmingly homogeneous.
+Approximately 60 percent of California’s population comprises ethnic minorities, yet only 20 percent of the state’s attorneys are non-white.
+It is a similar situation nationwide – the populous is becoming increasingly racially and ethnically diverse, yet attorneys and judges remain overwhelmingly homogeneous.
 The Community College Pathway to Law School Initiative should help reverse that trend and make the state’s pool of practicing attorneys more reflective of the state’s ethnic makeup.
 While similar initiatives are not currently planned in other areas of the country, states would be well served to follow California’s lead and help facilitate more minority participation in the legal profession.